 6. Printable Materials can be stored by theme or skills.
 Store them in clear plastic bins like the ones above so you can easily see what you have.
 I love the bins above for organizing my articulation materials.
 They can handle bulky manipulatives in addition to printables.
 Read more about How to Organize for Grab and Go Articulation Therapy.

 |Use poly envelopes and binder clips to organize TPT materials|

 |Photo boxes are great for storing cards in speech therapy|

 10. Store cards in a photo storage case like the one above from Michael’s or Walmart.
 These also come in clear if you want to easily see the contents.
-These will often fit two packs of cards per box.
+These can fit two packs of cards per box if the cards aren’t too large.
 Clip each pack with binder clips to keep them together.
 Add labels so you can find what you need.

 12. Hole punch frequently used cards and prompts and store them on a binder ring.
 If you have a metal bookcase or file cabinets near your therapy table, hang ’em there on magnetic utility hooks.

 Organizing books in your speech therapy room:

 13. Use ice cube bins like this one at Target as a cheaper alternative to book bins.
 I like to organize many of my books by theme, so it’s easy to grab and go.
 Add a cute label to the front of the bin and you are good to go!